JLP90/starter-academic/content/home/teaching.md

   image: ""
 ---

-Currently, I coordinate two courses at Erasmus University:
+Currently, I coordinate two courses at Erasmus University Rotterdam:
 - "People at Work" - a first-year introductory organizational psychology course
 - "Attitudes and Emotions in Organizations" - a graduate course in the Work and Organizational Psychology Master